Summiner/ServerPatches/README.md

 ServerPatches simply fixes crashes and other important exploits for older minecraft versions since paper doesn't have backwards compatibility.
 For 1.19-1.21+

 > [!CAUTION]
-> The latest and all future downloads have been moved.
+> The latest and all future downloads have been moved to modrinth.
 Releases will exist on GitHub without a pre-built version.
 Thank you for understanding.
 [Download Here](https://modrinth.com/plugin/serverpatches)

 ## Features:
 - Fixes out of bounds button integers for inventory slot swap packets - EXAMPLE N/A